WebOfTrustInfo/rwot1-sf/draft-documents/satisfying-real-world-use-cases.md

 Commentary

-Despite what is sometimes assumed the identity of people does not from states.
-People get identity documents from the state that enable/empower them to iteract with states over their life cycles.
-States issue to/provide for the citizen identifiers that is for that context.
-One way to "prove" an identity is to present identity documents from a state but what happens when there isn't a functioning state to issue such documents or an individual is not privileged enough to get access getting these documents.

-People share social contexts the are in community with each other and through social relations we create webs of human connection.
-It is possible with self-sovereign identities for different people - each with their own self-soverign identities.
-It is possible for this web of connection to be documented digitally by people vouching for each other and establishing this web of connection digitally.
-Creating this type of network to socially validate an identity is why this aspect of the technology is called a Web of Trust.
+People share social contexts; they are in community with each other, and through social relations create webs of human connection.
+This can be made rigorous and verifiable with self-sovereign identities held by each person, documented digitally by mutual verification asserted cryptographically through a secure digital medium.
+Creating this type of network to socially validate an identity is why this aspect of the technology is called a **web of trust.**

 This network of connection that can be documented securely between individual's sovereign source identities could serve as another seed to bootstrap an identity with a new jurisdiction and document circumstance.
+In other words, it is only through a web of trust linking self-sovereign identities that someone in as dire straits as a refugee can be credentialed to a degree acceptable by Global North governments, while maintaining strong guarantees of security and privacy to all stakeholders involved.

 ### Use Case 5 - Trafficking / Safe Houses ###